 Training can be personalised for both employee and employer

-Learners are most engaged when they feel training will be genuinely beneficial to them.
+Learners are most engaged when they feel computer based training will be genuinely beneficial to them.
 Micro-credentials fuel that engagement because they can be tailored to the job and invariably have a positive and immediate impact.

 Recognises soft and hard skills